 In the WHO tallies, just 10 nations accounted for a little more than two-thirds of the "excess deaths."
 About half were in lower middle-income nations; a bit more than a quarter were in upper middle-income nations.
 The rest were mostly in high-income nations.

-By gender, the excess mortality was 57 percent male, 43 percent female.
-WHO officials said the new figures, prepared as part of a global collaboration that includes the U.N.’s Department of Economic and Social Affairs, or DESA, paint a more objective picture of the pandemic.
+By gender, the excess mortality was 57% male, 43% female.
+WHO officials said the new figures, prepared as part of a global collaboration that includes the U.N.'s Department of Economic and Social Affairs, or DESA, paint a more objective picture of the pandemic.

-Stefan Schweinfest, director of DESA’s statistics division, said data deficiencies can obscure the “true scope of a crisis, with serious consequences for people’s lives.”
-He said the pandemic has shown the need for nations to do more to support and improve coordination of their data systems.
+Stefan Schweinfest, director of DESA's statistics division, said the pandemic has shown the need for nations to do more to support and improve coordination of their data systems, and that data deficiencies can obscure the "true scope of a crisis, with serious consequences for people’s lives."